The concept of "conflict of interest" is at the heart of the regimes administered by the Conflict of Interest and Ethics

 4. For the purposes of this Act, a public office holder is in a conflict of interest when he or she exercises an official power, duty or function that provides an opportunity to further his or her private interests or those of his or her relatives or friends or to improperly further another person’s private interests.

-The meaning is similar in the Conflict of Interest Code for Members of the House of Commons:
+The meaning of "conflict of interest" is similar in the Conflict of Interest Code for Members of the House of Commons:

 8. When performing parliamentary duties and functions, a Member shall not act in any way to further his or her private interests or those of a member of the Member’s family, or to improperly further another person’s or entity’s private interests.